The world's fastest lives here!

 How you can help

 This important project takes a great deal of time and resources.
-Thanks to a Heritage Lottery Fund grant in 2012 and donations received so far, we have been able to continue to connect the people of Derbyshire with their peregrines.
+Thanks to a grant from The National Lottery Heritage Fund (formally Heritage Lottery) in 2012 and donations received so far, we have been able to continue to connect the people of Derbyshire with their peregrines.

 Please continue to give to this project.The more money we raise, the more we can do to encourage people to love peregrines and take it upon themselves to ensure peregrines can thrive in our county.